 If you are looking through Raygun’s features and are wondering what the difference is between the Real User Monitoring and User Tracking features, this article’s for you.

-In a nutshell, Real User Monitoring tracks performance problems, while User Tracking helps you xyz.
+In a nutshell, Real User Monitoring tracks performance problems, while User Tracking helps give context to who was affected.

 Here’s a run-down of the two side by side.

 Real User Monitoring

 Sometimes, you may want to track a user’s journey by an event.
 A list of errors in Crash Reporting alone doesn’t necessarily help connect the dots about the effect of the crash on an individual user.
 So, Raygun built Real User Monitoring (or RUM) to compliment our Crash Reporting tool.

 RUM tracks individual users and their interactions with your application, including all the errors they may have run into in their lifetime as a user.
 RUM shines a light on performance issues you would otherwise have to take time to look for, and will help you answer questions like:

 That sounds like a lot of data, but there’s no effect on latency, and all this is served in real-time with an easy to use dashboard: